President/Treasurer: Lori Hawkins(photo taken from The Cheyenne Mountain Run, Oct 8, 2022-25K)

 Membership: Ralph Cadwallader

-Board Member: Bob Falcone
+Board Member: Kylee Taylor

 Rick began volunteering with CMSP before it was a Park.
 His first volunteer project was to remove over 1 mile of barbed wire in the vicinity of where Sundance and lower Talon trails were eventually built.
 Before the Park opened, he led community groups on hikes and introduced them to Park plans that were up for review.
 He also worked on all park trails with professional and volunteer trail building organizations prior to and after Park opening.
 Currently Rick volunteers with the Trail Dogs, Timber Tigers and Friends projects.
 Recently Rick retired for the fourth time!
 However he is working part time as a healthcare supply chain consultant.
 In addition to his time volunteering with CMSP, he also volunteers with other outdoor organizations.